 Site Cleanup Plan

-- Closure and abandonment of water supply wells located in the area immediately north of the site.
+- Closing wells located north of the site.

-EPA has conducted a range of community involvement activities at the Pickettville Road Landfill site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices, interviews, and updates.
+EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts have included public notices, meetings, interviews and updates.